The Iowa State Fair, America’s classic state fair, welcomes everyone to its celebration of pride and achievement held annually in August.

 Renovation always complies with federal specifications and guidelines related to accessibility.
 As maintenance and modernization funds become available, the special needs of all Iowans will be kept foremost in mind.

-Following are services that provided convenient assistance and accessibility to Fairgoers at the 2013 Fair:
+Following are services that provided convenient assistance and accessibility to Fairgoers at the 2014 Fair.
+During the Fair, hard copies of the complete Accessibility Guide are available at the Administration Building as well as all information booths.

 Wheelchair & Scooter Rentals